durrantlab/webina/README.md

 Ubuntu 18.04.3 LTS.
 Webina uses the SharedArrayBuffer JavaScript object to allow multiple processes/threads to exchange data directly.
 This object is currently available on Chromium-based browsers such as Google Chrome.
-AAdditional browsers are likely to enable SharedArrayBuffer soon.
+Additional browsers are likely to enable SharedArrayBuffer soon.

 ## Repository Contents ##